WhitmanOptiLab/DENSE/DOCS.md

 ***
 #### 2.1: Model

-go back to section 1.
+see section 2 of 'README.md'.
 RECOMPILE IS NECESSARY!!! reiterate that each compile is model-specific

 ***
 #### 2.2: I/O